-We showed a number of properties of FO^ to indicate that it should seriously be considered as a logic for defining tree languages.
-Although the addition of binary transitive closure to first-order logic can be seen as a small one, FO^ is capable of expressing important second-order properties over trees.
+We showed a range of properties of FOD\ and FO\ to indicate that they should seriously be considered as logics for defining tree languages.
+Although the addition of binary transitive closure to first-order logic can be seen as a small one, FOD\ is capable of expressing important second-order properties over trees.
 It is possible to define a linear order over the nodes in a tree.
 And using this order one can count modulo any natural number.
 On arbitrary structures with appropriate signature one can axiomatise the classes of trees and finite trees.
-These axiomatisations showed that FO^ is neither compact nor does it have the Löwenheim-Skolem-Upward property.
-Furthermore although tree walking automata look like they might serve as an automaton model for FO^ , it turns out that FO^ is more powerful than TWA.
+These axiomatisations showed that FOD\ is neither compact nor does it have the Löwenheim-Skolem-Upward property.
+Furthermore although tree walking automata look like they might serve as an automaton model for FO\, it turns out that FO\ is more powerful than TWA.

 A word about complexity issues may be in place.
-FO^{} has quite a good data complexity.
-By translating FO^{} formulae into MSO formulae and using the equivalence between MSO and tree automata one can see that FO^{} has a linear time data complexity.
-And since FO^{} is a sublogic of FO+TC (see below), it also has NLOGSPACE data complexity.
+FOD\ and FO\ have quite a good data complexity.
+By translating FO\ formulae into MSO formulae and using the equivalence between MSO and tree automata one can see that FO\ has a linear time data complexity.
+And since FO\ is a sublogic of FO(TC), it also has NLOGSPACE data complexity whereas FOD\ has LOGSPACE data complexity.
 A straight-forward implementation of transitive closure yields a PTIME query complexity.
 It is unclear to the author whether this result can be improved upon.

-The main open question is of course whether FO^{} is strictly less powerful than MSO.
-It is also interesting to study the relationship of FO^{} to modal languages for trees like PDL{Tree} (Kracht, 1995).
-Marx (2004) basically showed that PDL{Tree} is at most as powerful as FO^{3}, where FO^{3} is the restriction of FO^{} where every formula has at most 3 different variables. ten Cate (2006) recently showed that queries in XPath with Kleene star and loop predicate have the same expressive power as FO^{3}.
+The main open question is of course whether FO\ is strictly less powerful than MSO.
+It is also interesting to study the relationship of FO\ to modal languages for trees like $PDL{Tree}$ (Kracht, 1995).
+Marx (2004) basically showed that $PDL{Tree}$ is at most as powerful as FO\, where FO\3 is the restriction of FO\ where every formula has at most

+3 different variables, ten Cate (2006) recently showed that queries in XPath with Kleene star and loop predicate have the same expressive power as $FO_3^$ .

 One may also ask what happens if we introduce the transitive closure of arbitrary relations, not just binary ones.
-This logic (abbreviated FO+TC) was introduced by Immerman (see Immerman, 1999) to logically describe the complexity class NLOGSPACE.
-Tiede and Kepser (2006) have recently shown that FO+TC is more expressive than MSO over trees.
+This logic (abbreviated FO(TC)) was introduced by Immerman (see Immerman, 1999) to logically describe the complexity class NLOGSPACE.
+Tiede and Kepser (2006) have recently shown that FO(TC) is more expressive than MSO over trees.
 The statement remains true even if one only considers deterministic transitive closures.